zenml-io/zenml/docs/book/why/framework-design.md

     return model
 ```

-But it wont.
+But it won't.
 The reason is that while in the previous example, it is easy enough to store an integer and pass it between steps, ZenML cannot \(and probably **SHOULD** not\) know how to store and pass around a Keras model.
-See, there are infinite ways in how you might want to store it, depending on your use-case and requirements.
+See, there are infinite ways in how you might want to store it, depending on your use case and requirements.

 ### Passing Data Between Steps